Team

 Address: Office 3C22, JMS Building, University of Sussex, Falmer, Brighton, BN1 9QG

-Hyun is a clinician who has completed the Foundation Programme, and is currently working at the CIRU (Clinical Investigation and Research Unit) at the Royal Sussex County Hospital.
+Hyun is a clinician currently undertaking an Academic Clinical Fellow (ACF) post at the Oxford Deanery.
 Dr Park studied medicine at Imperial College London with an intercalated BSc in Medical Sciences with Haematology.
-To support his progression into Haematology specialist training Hyun is undertaking a jointly supervised PhD project between Prof Timothy Chevassut and Dr Rhys Morgan targeting novel β-catenin interactions in AML cells.
+To support his progression into Haematology specialist training, Hyun completed a jointly supervised PhD project between Prof Timothy Chevassut and Dr Rhys Morgan targeting novel β-catenin interactions in AML cells and their impact on leukaemia/normal HSC growth.

 PhD Student/Clinical Fellow